-This policy describes the way the Australian Football Bodies, hold and disclose personal information.
-Personal information is information that identifies you or could identify you.
-The Australian Football Bodies are subject to the Privacy Act 1988 (Cth), including the Australian Privacy Principles.
-The Australian Football Bodies may vary this policy from time to time, by posting an updated policy accessible via http://www.aflcommunity.com.au/index.php?id=189.
 Protecting personal information is fundamental to the Australian Football Bodies’ relationship with our supporter, members, players and business partners.
-All personal information received in connection with an Australian Football Bodys’ product or service, or in the conduct of the Australian Football Bodys’ business, is therefore treated seriously, having regard to the Australian Football Bodys’ legal obligations.
+All personal information received in connection with an Australian Football Bodys’ product or service, or in the conduct of the Australian Football Bodys’ business, is therefore treated seriously, having regard to the Australian Football Bodies legal obligations.

-Generally, the Australian Football Bodies collect personal information directly from your use of the the Fox Sports Pulse and any registration you make to participate with or receive information from, the Australian Football Bodies and any business relationship between you and us including via email.
+Generally, the Australian Football Bodies collect personal information directly from your use of Fox Sports Pulse and any registration you make to participate with or receive information from, the Australian Football Bodies and any business relationship between you and us including via email.
 The personal information which the Australian Football Bodies collect and hold includes:

 In addition, you may also provide to us and we may collect and hold additional personal information, such as:

 Where we engage with you multiple times over a short period in relation to the same matter, we may not provide you with a separate notice about privacy each time we engage with you however we will always provide you with an opportunity to opt–out of receiving communications about that matter within each of those communications..

 During the course of business, the Australian Football Bodies may also collect personal information that is given to them by a third party (for example, a corporate partner of an Australian Football Body or information that is on a publicly maintained record).
 This information forms part of the personal information described in this policy.
 The Australian Football Bodies will not intentionally solicit personal information that is unintentionally disclosed.